-One of the most popular squash varieties, you can use zucchini for anything, starting from salads and pasta to baked goods, casseroles, and stuffing.
+One of the most popular squash varieties, you can use zucchini or courgettes for anything, starting from salads and pasta to baked goods, casseroles, and stuffing.
 The only catch is that being a summer squash, it does not have a very long shelf life.
 Though this problem can be remedied easily by freezing them when fresh, and here are a few easy ways to do it.

 Does Fresh Zucchini Freeze Well and How Long Can You Keep it

 Zucchini freezes rather well both raw and cooked.
 The shelf life varies depending on how you save it, but generally, it keeps fresh for at least 3-4 months.
 Some people keep it for up to a year, but preserving it for that long does affect its taste and freshness.

 Freezing Zucchini Squash: Step by Step Instruction for Preparing and Storing Them